-Parenting children is hard enough.
-However, trying to filter out and process the constant noise inside your home is enough to put any parent into a sensory meltdown.
+However, if you try to block out and process the constant noise inside your home, you are sure to have a sensory breakdown.

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you click on them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.

 What To Do About Sensory Overload

 Don’t pass judgment until you’ve given it a shot.